WEICHENGIT/Sentiment-Analysis-PRIM/README.md

 # Sentiment Analysis

-## 1 Polarity detection by mLSTM and logistic regression
+## 1 Polarity detection by using mLSTM as feature extractor

 Code provided by [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444) (Alec Radford, Rafal Jozefowicz, Ilya Sutskever).